Color-superconducting quarkyonic matter: Neutron Stars with Color-Superconducting Quarkyonic cores

 \subsection{Conformal limit}

 As shown in Fig.~\ref{fig:cs_delta}, CSQY matter asymptotically approaches the conformal limit of QCD, characterized by $c_S^2=1/3$ and $\delta=0$~\cite{Kurkela:2009gj,Fraga:2013qra,Gorda:2018gpy,Fernandez:2021jfr}.
 Consistent with perturbative QCD results, these conformal values of the speed of sound and the dimensionless interaction measure are approached from below and above, respectively.

-To clarify this feature of the present model, we would like to consider its high-density asymptote.
+As discussed in Ref.~\cite{Blaschke:2022egm}, nonvanishing current masses of quarks and repulsive interaction among them is the physical reason of reaching the conformal limit as described above.
+The high density asymptotes of $c_S^2$ and $\delta$ found within the three-flavor nonlocal NJL model confirm this conclusion~\cite{Ivanytskyi:2024zip}.
+To clarify the features of the speed of sound and the dimensionless interaction measure in the present model, we analyze its high-density asymptotic behavior.